qwd/dev-site/docs/_en/finance/billing-and-payment.md

 QWeather Develop Service's billing system based on the Pay-as-you-go model, it is a more transparent, simple and competitive pricing scheme.
 This document describes how the billing and payment system works.

+> **Hint**: The price calculation examples in this document are for reference only and final costs may vary slightly.

 ## Billing

 [Standard subscription](/en/docs/finance/subscription/) uses a Pay-as-you-go model, so you don't need to pay a lot of money up front or for services you don't use, you only need to pay for the part you actually use.
 In addition, pay as you go is tiered pricing, with the higher requests, the lower cost per request.